Italy struggles to condemn racism, deep concerns in England

 “There’s been examples everywhere where people have spoken out and I wouldn’t say they’ve been ignored, but nothing has really changed.
 So, just to see it spike in the last couple of months, it’s been unbelievable, so we want to just nip it in the bud while it’s happening.”

-There was a torrent of racial abuse tweets posted within seconds of Rashford missing a penalty for United last month.
+There was a torrent of racially abusive tweets posted within seconds of Rashford missing a penalty for United last month.

 “It is too easy to do what you like on the internet and any of us now can go on and create accounts and write what we want under anyone’s post and no one would ever know,” Rashford said.
 “It’s easier to sort of figure it out if you have to show identification to create an account.
 That means everybody can only have one account.”